DexterHuang/CyberCodeOnline/contribution/mobile/arr/tutorial/community-raffle.md

 # Community Raffles

 **Community Raffles** be free, player-run giveaways.
-A matey organizer publishes a raffle, players join before the deadline, an' the game randomly picks an eligible winner when the organizer closes it.
+A matey organizer publishes a raffle, players join afore th' deadline, an' th' game randomly picks an eligible winner when th' organizer closes it.

-The organizer be responsible fer deliverin' any promised prize.
-The game does not hold, transfer, or guarantee prizes.
+Th' organizer be responsible fer deliverin' any promised prize.
+Th' game does nah hold, transfer, or guarantee prizes.

-## Open Community Raffles
+## Openin' Community Raffles

-- Open **Apps**, then select **Community Raffles**.
+- Open **Apps**, then select **Community Raffles**, matey.
 - Ye can also use the lottery-drum icon in the Global Chat header.

-## Join a Raffle
+## Joinin' a Raffle

-1. Open a raffle and read its title, description, and any equipment snapshots.
+1. Open a raffle 'n read its title, description, 'n any equipment snapshots.
-2. Check the minimum level and deadline.
+2. Check th' minimum level 'n deadline.
-3. Select **Join raffle** before the deadline.
+3. Select **Join raffle** afore th' deadline.

 Joinin' be free, but ye cannot undo it.
 Ye cannot leave a raffle or enter it twice.

-Ye cannot join yer own raffle.
-Yer account must meet the minimum level and have no account restrictions.
-If one o' yer associated accounts has joined, yer other associated accounts cannot join the same raffle.
+Ye can nah join yer own raffle.
+Yer account must meet th' minimum level 'n 'ave no account restrictions.
+If one o' yer associated accounts 'as joined, yer other associated accounts can nah join th' same raffle.

-## Create a Raffle
+## Creatin' a Raffle

-Ye must be level 300, have no account restrictions, and own one **Community Raffle Kit**.
+Ye must be level 300, 'ave no account restrictions, 'n own one **Community Raffle Kit**.

 When creatin' a raffle, ye choose:

-- A title and optional description
+- A title 'n optional description
 - A duration o' 1, 3, 7, 14, or 30 days
-- A minimum entry level from 50 to 300
+- A minimum entry level from 50 t' 300, matey
-- Up to three optional equipment snapshots
+- Up t' three optional equipment snapshots

-The title and description must be relevant and follow the game rules.
-They be checked before publishin'.
+Th' title 'n description must be relevant 'n follow th' game rules.
+Th' game checks 'em afore publishin'.

 Publishin' consumes one Community Raffle Kit.
-Published settings cannot be edited, and deletin' the raffle does not refund the Kit.
+Published settings can nah be edited, an' deletin' th' raffle does nah refund th' Kit.

-## Equipment Snapshots and Prizes
+## Equipment Snapshots 'n Prizes

 Attached equipment be shown as a snapshot fer players to inspect.
 Attachin' equipment does not remove it from the organizer, reserve it fer the winner, or make the game deliver it automatically.

-The organizer must clearly explain the prize and deliver it to the winner.
+Th' organizer must clearly explain th' prize 'n deliver it t' th' winner.
 Only join raffles whose terms ye understand.

-## Close a Raffle
+## Closin' a Raffle

-After the entry deadline, the organizer has seven days to select **Close raffle**.
-The game then randomly selects one entrant who be still eligible.
+Aft th' entry deadline, th' organizer 'as seven days t' select **Close raffle**.
+Th' game then randomly selects one entrant who be still eligible.

-The winner and organizer receive mail, and the result be announced in Global Chat.
-If no eligible entrant remains, the raffle closes without a winner.
+Th' winner 'n organizer receive mail, an' th' result be announced in Global Chat.
+If no eligible entrant remains, th' raffle closes without a winner.

-If the organizer does not close the raffle within seven days after the deadline, it becomes abandoned and no winner can be selected.
+If th' organizer does nah close th' raffle within seven days aft th' deadline, it becomes abandoned an' no winner can be selected.

-## Delete a Raffle
+## Deletin' a Raffle

-The organizer can permanently delete their raffle at any time.
-Deletion cannot be undone and does not refund the Community Raffle Kit.
+Th' organizer can permanently delete thar raffle at any time.
+Deletion can nah be undone an' does nah refund th' Community Raffle Kit.

-Moderators may also delete raffles that break the game rules.
+Moderators may also delete raffles that break th' game rules.